Tri Cities Washington Virtual Open Houses

 Three Major Rivers

 As history proved, the city’s growth was exclusively a result of the perfect location between three major rivers, the Columbia River, the Yakima River, and the Snake River, as well as the building of the railroad.
 Later on, the largest hydroelectric dam in the United States, the Grand Coulee Dam, was built at Pasco.
-This also contributed to the city’s physical growth as well as to the economical growth.
+This also contributed to the city’s physical growth as well as to economical growth.
 Today, Pasco is one of the major trade centers in the State of Washington and has a population of more than 44,000.
 Currently, Pasco covers an area of more than 78.3 km² with a population density of 440.9/km².